vrk-kpa/suomifi-ui-components/CONTRIBUTING.md

 1. Fork the repository and create your branch from proper branch.

-2. Run `yarn` in the repository root.
+2. Run `npm install` in the repository root.

 3. If you’ve fixed a bug or added code that should be tested, add tests!

-4. Ensure the test suite passes (`yarn test`)
+4. Ensure the test suite passes (`npm run test`)

-5. Run `yarn test -u` to update jest snapshots.
+5. Run `npm run test -u` to update jest snapshots.
 Commit any changes.

-6. Make sure your code lints (`yarn test:lint`).
+6. Make sure your code lints (`npm run test:lint`).
 Tip: Lint runs automatically when you build.

 ### Development workflow